How to unravel the nature of the $\Sigma^*(1430) (1/2^-)$ state from correlation functions

 \subsection{Inverse problem}

 First, we use the bootstrap or resampling method \cite{Press1992,Efron1986,Albaladejo2016}, generating random centroids of the data with Gaussian distributed weights within the error bars of the correlation functions of the chiral unitary approach to which we associate $\pm 0.02$ error, typical of present correlation data.
 We take $26$ points from each correlation function and assume these new centroids with the same errors of $0.02$.
 We repeat the procedure about $50$ times and attempt to extract the maximum information available by using a general framework with minimal model dependence.
-For the inverse problem, we assume that the general interaction has an energy dependence like Eq.~\eqref{eq:vij}, given by
+For the inverse problem, we assume that the general interaction between coupled channels has an energy dependence like Eq.~\eqref{eq:vij}, given by

-and that this potential is isospin symmetric (isospin is slightly broken in the $T$ matrix due to the difference of masses between the particles in the same isopin multiplets and their effect on the loops).
-Actually, since we are concerned only about the peak around $1430 \mev$, the term $k_{i}^{0}+k_{j}^{0}$ is practically constant and we can consider the approach really model independent.
-Using Eq.~\eqref{eq:c2i} we can have the new symmetric coefficients $\tilde{C}_{ij}$ shown in Table \ref{tab:cijnew}, where $\tilde{C}_{22}$ and $\tilde{C}'_{22}$ are coefficients of $I=1$ and $I=2$ respectively.
+and that this potential is isospin symmetric (isospin is slightly broken in the $T$ matrix due to the difference of masses between the particles in the same isospin multiplets and their effect on the loops).
+These are the minimal requirements that we must demand to this coupled channels interaction.
+Actually, since we are concerned only about the peak around $1430 \mev$, the term $k_{i}^{0}+k_{j}^{0}$ is practically constant and we can consider the approach nearly model independent.
+Yet, a fair statement is to call the framework a ``minimal model dependent'' approach.
+Using Eq.~\eqref{eq:c2i} we can have the new symmetric coefficients $\tilde{C}_{ij}$ shown in Table \ref{tab:cijnew}, where $\tilde{C}_{22}$ and $\tilde{C}'_{22}$ are coefficients of $I=1$ and $I=2$, respectively.
 The fractional coefficients in the table indicate the $I=1$ component of the states according to Eq.~\eqref{eq:c2i}.